Simplify your storage, protect your data, and reclaim your sanity.

 No need to spend hours in an accountant’s office this coming tax season.
 The TurboTax Free Edition is free for simple filers and easy to use.
 If you need more, AAA Members can save up to $20 on TurboTax’s helpful suite of online products.
 Save on TurboTax.

 Instead of hiring a house sitter when you travel, use technology to keep an eye on your home.
 You’ll have the peace of mind that comes with being connected to your home from anywhere, complete with mobile alerts and streaming video of your abode.
 AAA Members save on professionally monitored home security from Smart Home.

 The AAA Mobile app has an interactive map to help you find every AAA Member discount available nearby—and lets you call for Emergency Road Service or a locksmith.
 You can even book hotel rooms and download guides about travel destinations.
 Download the AAA mobile app for Android and iOS.

-8. Automate price comparisons.
+8. Automate price comparisons and coupons.

 9. Upgrade your tech.

 Is your computer slow as molasses and crowded with documents you haven’t opened in eons?
 You could spend hours defragging, buying more memory, and attempting to sort through years of files.
 Or you could choose to start fresh.
 AAA Members save 10 percent on Dell PCs, electronics, and accessories, as well as up to 35 percent on select HP products, with free shipping and dedicated support.
 Save on Dell PCs and get AAA discounts on HP products.